235u/proposals/BootstrapTheming/README.md

 ![Other open jobs by this Client](docs/open-jobs.png)

-on December 20, 2019, having **3** more open URGENT jobs, posted **5** days ago within `Front-End Development`, with identical descriptions, replacing the name of the host application:
+on December 20, 2019, including **3** more open URGENT jobs, posted **5** days ago within `Front-End Development`, with identical descriptions, replacing the name of the host application:

 > We'd like to know if there are any limitations as to the development of the CoralDRAW [Photoshop/Sketch] vs. a standard web application development (backend API or frontend).
 Knowledge**s** in this area would be a strong plus.
 >